Teaching standards timeline

 - Teaching standards timeline (current webpage)

-- Maintaining accreditation
+- Maintaining HALT accreditation (staff only)

-- Teaching Standards in Action (TSA) courses
+- Teaching standards in action (TSA) courses

 - Strong start great teachers (SSGT).